CONNECT TO THE BEST OF CARTAGENA, COLOMBIA

 It's actually not just tourists that go.
 Locals believe so strongly in the beneficial properties of the mud, they make regular visits to the Volcano and even purchase giant bottles of the mud to take away for home use (my roommate uses it religiously as a facial mask).

-So, if you book the tour through us.. the next place you go is a delightful restaurant on a secluded beach in Manzanillo where you can enjoy a swim (and wash off some of that extra mud) while your lunch is prepared by a lovely local family.
-Check out the facebook page for more photos!
+So, if you book the option with lunch or full day option, the next place you go is a delightful restaurant on a secluded beach in Manzanillo where you can enjoy a swim (and wash off some of that extra mud) while your lunch is prepared by a lovely local family.

 MANGROVES